lordfeck/burnsrv_ts/util/burnsrv_setup/README.md

 Setup files that will build a streaming server.
 Also utility scripts to run a streaming server.

 **Burn:** *noun*, Ulster-Scots word meaning 'stream' or 'brook'.
-Also refers to what might happen our memory.
+Also refers to what happens to the RAM during these experiments.

 ## Requirements
-Requires the BASH shell, nginx, systemd, ffmpeg and libnginx-mod-rtmp to run.
+Requires the BASH shell, nginx, fcgiwrap, ffmpeg and libnginx-mod-rtmp to run.

 ## Script Features

 ### setup.sh

+This script is best used to create or restore a dev environment on an x86 machine.

 * Check that ports 80 and 1935 are free
 * Setup Nginx (if not already installed)
 * Install the RTMP mod (if not already installed)
+* Installs fcgiwrap.
+* Create dirs for HTML, video and CGI.
 * Install nginx config and HTML files
 * Launch the server